Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 You can choose to replace RV wall panels with Adzel, which you can find through RV supply stores.

-Plywood panels were standard in older RVs but are rare in modern campers due to the weight and water damage, mold, or rot if your RV leaks.
+Plywood panels were standard in older RVs but are rare in modern campers due to the weight and water damage, mold, or rot if your RV leaks and due to harder maintenance of RV moisture control.

 The benefits of using plywood are its strength and rigidity.
 Plus, it allows you to hang lots of decorative items anywhere you like on your RV walls.